gaperton/ionic-views/docs/optimization-guidelines.md

         }
     }

 Seems to be a good idea, right?
-Surprisingly, *tests shows that the first option consumes less memory*.
-Either JS code is allocated in heap, or the heap and the code share the same memory quote.
-In any case, don't do that, it won't help.
+Surprisingly, **tests shows that the first option consumes less memory**.
+Second option throws out of memory exception in a situation when first option doesn't.
+Function's bytecode takes more memory than the preallocated object, and either JS code is allocated in heap or the heap and the code share the same memory quote. **In any case, don't do that, it's not an optimization**.